Like so many subjects in medicine and dentistry, the internet is full of misinformation and misunderstandings around receding gums.

-In fact, we interviewed one expert, Dr. Mark Burhenne, a dentist who specializes in patient sleep issues, to detail out the relationship between bruxism, undiagnosed sleep apnea, and chronic fatigue.
+In fact, we interviewed Dr. Mark Burhenne, a dentist who specializes in patient sleep issues, to explore the relationship between bruxism, undiagnosed sleep apnea, and chronic fatigue.

-It goes without saying that we want to avoid smacking our faces into anything hard as the trauma of one accident literally can change the course of a person’s entire life.
+It goes without saying that we want to avoid smacking our faces into anything hard, as the trauma of one accident can change the course of a person’s entire life.

 Gums and teeth like to be massaged.
 They like to be stimulated.
 But they don’t like to be smashed around.

-“So, can I regrow the gum tissue I’ve already lost to recession?”
+“Can I regrow the gum tissue I’ve already lost to recession?”

 And we have to be careful how we answer this question.
 Here’s why…

-While there’s plenty to cry foul about in the dental industry, rather than put our voice to talking about all the dark, gloomy stuff in dentistry, we much prefer to share solutions of how each of us can navigate to greater oral health.
+While there’s plenty to cry foul about in the dental industry, rather than talking about all the dark, gloomy stuff in dentistry, we prefer to share solutions for how we can each navigate to greater oral health.

 In fact, as many of you know, if Susan had listened to that dentist’s advice at the fateful dental appointment when she was diagnosed with periodontal disease, OraWellness may never have been born.

 To our knowledge, once gum tissue has receded, that means that the bone has diminished.
-And once the bone has diminished, the gum tissue can only recover to the current ‘height’ of bone tissue.
+And once the bone has diminished, the gum tissue can only recover in accordance with the current ‘height’ of bone tissue.

-If you have loose teeth, our HealThy Mouth System has helped thousands of people around the world keep their teeth, effectively address periodontal disease (in the comfort of their own home) and navigate to greater oral health.
+If you have loose teeth, our HealThy Mouth System has helped thousands of people around the world to keep their teeth, effectively address periodontal disease (in the comfort of their own home), and navigate to greater oral health.

-Here’s a link to ‘part 2’ of this discussion, How to Stop Receding Gums.
+For more information on this, here’s a link to ‘part 2’ of this discussion, “How to Stop Receding Gums“.

 Helpful, Related Resources:

-The First Step to Dental Self Empowerment [article and free resource]
+The First Step to Dental Self Empowerment [article and Free resource]

 4 Reasons Why Brushing Is So Important [article]